-Character Charts - a Writer's Aid
+Character Charts: A Writer's Aid

-The Devil is in the Details
+The Devil Is in the Details

-Purposes of Character Charts:
+The Purposes of Character Charts

 - helps create whole characters